This story was originally written for the Driven to Desire Challenge

-"National security is my primary mission, and as of four minutes ago, protecting your life just shot right to the top of that list."
+"National security is my primary mission, and as of four minutes ago, protecting your life just shot right to the top of my list."

-I can see from his reflection he's not all that impressed with my sparkling wit.
+I can see from his reflection he's not impressed with my sparkling wit.

 "I mention that so you understand the context of my next question, and I hope you won't be offended.
 Governor, my top agent happens to be a gay man, and I need to know how you'd feel about having him as the primary on your detail."

-My eyes slide from my newly formed knot to his face in the mirror.
+My gaze slides from my newly formed knot to the face sharing my mirror.
 Again, not a trace of humor.
-I turn to face the director and make a show of searching the corners of the room with my eyes.
+I turn to the director and make a show of searching the corners of the room with my eyes.
 "Where are the hidden cameras?
 Is Ashton Kutcher going to jump out from behind the bed?"

 Banner stares at me as if I've grown a second head.
 "Governor?"

 "Again, Governor, no offense intended.
-And for all I care, you could have a thing for billy goats and it really wouldn't make a lick of difference to me, except where it concerns your life or the life of one of my men.
-But I know about the Fairmont, and in my line of work, I don't have the luxury of time to beat around the bush."
+For all I care, you could have a thing for billy goats and it really wouldn't make a lick of difference to me, except where it concerns your life or the life of one of my men.
+But I know about the Fairmont, and in my line of work, I don't have the luxury of ignoring inconvenient details."

 "Psshhh.
 Wow."
 I drop down onto the edge of the bed, deflated."My wife and I have—"

 "Governor, please."
-He halts me with his words and a raised palm in front of his face.
-"You haven't come this far by being naïve, and I know you're not about to start right now, so let's please drop the pretense and have a serious conversation, okay, sir?"
+He halts me with his words and a raised palm.
+"You haven't come this far by being naïve, and I know you're not about to start right now, so let's please drop the pretense and have a serious conversation."